-- A random animal piece is taken out from the barn and placed on top of the barn.
+- A random animal piece is taken out from the barn and placed on the Barn Door.
 The first player (usually the youngest player in the group), compares that animal with the ones that he/she has, and see if any matches.
 The figures are matched by either color or animal type.

-- For example, if the animal on the Barn Door is a red sheep, the first player would move the cow back through the barn door and replace it with any red animal or any colored sheep.
-So, they would either have to have a sheep to replace it or match the color red from any animals they have.
+- For example, if the animal on the Barn Door is a red sheep, the first player would either have to have a sheep to replace it, or match the color red from any animals they have.

-- The game continues in turn in a clockwise manner with each child knocking down the animal on the ledge of the barn and replacing it with the same animal or color from behind their haystack.
+- The game continues in turn in a clockwise manner with each child knocking down the animal on the Barn Door and replacing it with the same animal or color that they have in their hands.

-- The game keeps going until a player has successfully played all the animals behind their haystack and they are all inside the Barn.
+- The game keeps going until a player has successfully played all the animals in their hand and they are all inside the Barn.
 The first player to do this, wins the game.

 - A player who has one sole remaining animal behind his/her haystack must shout “Uno Moo!” aloud.

-- If another player catches them with one animal before saying the phrase, they must add two more animals from the barn to their haystack as a penalty.
+- If another player catches them with one animal before saying the phrase, they must add two more animals from the barn to their hands as a penalty.

 The rewards from Uno Moo: